adlnet/DECALS/README.md

 # <a name="1_0"></a>DECALS
-*DECALS, stands for **Data for Enabling Content in Adaptive Learning Systems**.
+*DECALS, stands for Data for Enabling Content in Adaptive Learning Systems.
 DECALS was a follow-on project to RUSSEL with disparate high-level goals, all of which were achieved during the two-year project*.

 **GOAL 1**: Improve search in the LR by adding “semantic search” capabilities.